Federal Center of Neurosurgery (Tyumen): History

-Under the auspices of the National Priority Project «Public Health» started in 2006, it was planned to build 7 federal medical centers of high technologies in Russian regions and also the Federal Research and Surgery Center of Children's hematology, oncology and immunology in Moscow (by the order of the Government of the Russian Federation of March 20, 2006 №139).
+Under the auspices of the National Priority Project «Public Health» started in 2006, it was planned to build 7 federal medical centers of high technologies in Russian regions and also the Federal Research and Surgery Center of Children's hematology, oncology and immunology in Moscow (by the order of the Government of the Russian Federation of March 20, 2006 No.139).
 Then the number of such institutions increased to 14, two of them was planned for the neurosurgery direction (in Tyumen and Novosibirsk).

 The Tyumen center was the first of the neurosurgery and the seventh of the general ticket of the federal centers.
 The so-called «medical camp», near the village of Patrusheva was picked out for the building site.
 There was also the surgical campus of the Tyumen regional hospital and the medical unit «Neftyanik».
 In addition, in 2012 there was built the Radiological center of the Tyumen regional oncological clinic.
 Also it is planned to construct new academic building of the Tyumen State medical academy, the anatomical center and also the main campus of the regional oncological clinic.

 The construction of the Tyumen center started in 2008.
 The first surgery was held at the April 25, 2011.
 In 2011 the clinic was allocated with 330 surgery quotas within the government procurement, in 2012 – 3,000 quotas.

 In December, 2012 the first surgery was held in the Federal Center of Neurosurgery in Novosibirsk.